 Croutons!
 Or whiz leftover bread in the food processor to make fresh breadcrumbs.
 Use to coat all sorts of delicious things, like chicken cutlets or potato croquettes (bonus: these use mashed potatoes!).

 I guess I dig the idea of hash.
-Here’s another hash recipe: Stuffing Hash with Eggs and Arugula.
+Here's another hash recipe: Stuffing Hash with Eggs and Arugula.
 Another great idea I saw somewhere: use stuffing as the crust for a quiche.
 And we've got a recipe for Stuffin' Muffins (yes, you heard that right) at the bottom of this post.

 - Use as a chutney alongside hard cheeses like cheddar.